mayank-kr-verma/FourQueensGame/README.md

-# FourQueensGame
+# TQG-differentGamemodes

-A simple game implemented in Android.
-Just a skeleton as of now.
-Lots of work to do
+Only 5x5 working as of now.

 ### Todos

- - Add Submit Mechanism
+ -[ ] Add More Gamemodes
- - Add Multiple Board Sizes (5x5, 6x6, etc)
+ -[ ] Find Another Way To Link Different Activities